 As a home remodeler, the last thing you want to see is a negative review on Google.
 Negative reviews can deter potential customers from choosing your business in fear that they may have the same experience.
 They can also give business to your competitors with higher review ratings.
 While it’s easy to get irritated by a bad review, it’s crucial to understand why the customer felt the need to write it and what you can do to fix it.
+It's important that your business can deliver quality digital customer service as more customers turn to virtual means of communication.

 What can you do to combat negative reviews?